 Or if you prefer Amazon.com

 You don’t do this show without Beatrice Otto.

 Colin McEnroe, WNPR radio show host, on doing a programme about fools.

 An hour long radio programme on WNPR dedicated to fools and jesters, hosted by Colin McEnroe, with Beatrice and some excellent other contributors.

 Listen here (takes you to the WNPR website).

-A look at the role of the court jester and its potential in modern organisations, including a job description if you want to advertise for a corporate or institutional fool to improve the productivity and well-being of your outfit.
+A look at the role of the court jester and its potential in modern organisations, including a job description if you need a fool to improve productivity and well-being in your outfit.

 Cambridge University Management and Organization Review, September 2015, 11:3 pp. 559-73.

 Image: hand-coloured The Fool’s Cap World Map, copyright Beatrice Otto; original (ca. 1590) Bodleian Douce Portfolio 142 .